junxit/us-congress-bills-117/bill.md

 legis-num: H.R.
 4521
 congress: 117th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 4521

-> To provide for a coordinated Federal research initiative to ensure continued United States leadership in engineering biology.
+That the bill from the House of Representatives (H.R.
+4521) entitled “An Act to provide for a coordinated Federal research initiative to ensure continued United States leadership in engineering biology.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
-Short title
+Short title; table of contents

-This Act may be cited as the “America Creating Opportunities for Manufacturing, Pre-Eminence in Technology, and Economic Strength Act of 2022” or the “America COMPETES Act of 2022”.
+- **(a)** *Short title* This Act may be cited as the “United States Innovation and Competition Act of 2021”.

-## § 2.
-Table of contents

-The table of contents for this Act is as follows:
+- **(b)** *Table of contents* The table of contents for this Act is as follows:

-## § 3.
-Prohibiting discrimination against people of Asian descent

-The President shall ensure that the provisions of this Act which are aimed at countering the influence of the Chinese Communist Party are implemented in a manner that does not result in discrimination against people of Asian descent on the basis of race, color, ethnicity, or nationality.